philipwalton/blog/articles/2016-06-22-learning-how-to-set-up-automated-cross-browser-javascript-unit-testing.md

 There are a number of cloud testing providers out there, each with their own strengths and weakness.
 For my case I was writing open source, so I only looked at providers that offered a free plan for open source projects, and of those, [Sauce Labs](https://saucelabs.com/opensauce/) was the only one that didn't require me to email support to start a new open source account.

-And the Sauce Labs JavaScript API, though clearly not written by people who write JavaScript for a living, is actually relatively simple to use.

-It consists of two methods:
+The Sauce Labs JavaScript API for running unit tests is pretty simple; it consists of only two methods:

 - [Start JS Unit Tests](https://wiki.saucelabs.com/display/DOCS/JavaScript+Unit+Testing+Methods#JavaScriptUnitTestingMethods-StartJSUnitTests)
 - [Get JS Unit Test Status](https://wiki.saucelabs.com/display/DOCS/JavaScript+Unit+Testing+Methods#JavaScriptUnitTestingMethods-GetJSUnitTestStatus)